python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_gqrx_FM_Receive.md

   - Using the dropdown menu next to "Mode", select Wideband Frequency Modulation (WFM), either mono or stereo.
 - **Experiment**
   - Click around on different spikes in the spectrum view (some of them will be radio stations).
-  - Again you may have to adjust the 🖥️ computer audio settings and/or the gain slider in gqrx for optimal sound quality.
+  - Again you may have to adjust the 🖥️ computer audio settings and/or the audio gain slider in gqrx for optimal sound quality.
   - Also remember antenna placement is very important.
   - Other than the RF gain, feel free to play around with the settings.
 You can always reset to default configuration with the `$ gqrx -r` terminal command.